CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

 # Exercise 1: Deploy Azure Arc Data Controller
   Duration: 30 Minutes

- In this Exercise you will Connect the AKS to Azure Arc Kuberenetes cluster and after you will be deploying Azure Arc Data Controller with direct connected mode and custom location with the help of Azure Portal and Az CLI on top of Azure Arc kubernetes cluster.
+ In this exercise you will connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
+You will also deploy an Azure data controller in direct connectivity mode to a customer location using Azure portal and Azure CLI.

-# Connect Existing Azure Kuberenets Cluset to Azure Arc Kuberenetes cluster.
+# Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes

  ## Task 1: Login to Azure and install Azure CLI extensions.

-1. Open **Windows Powershell** from the desktop of your ARCHOST VM and run the below command to login to Azure.
+1. Open **Windows PowerShell** from the desktop of your ARCHOST VM and run the below command to login to Azure.
     ```
     az login
     ```